Jeimer Candelario Player Props: Nationals vs. Astros

 Jeimer Candelario At The Plate

-- Candelario has driven home a run in 17 games this season (27.9%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on two occasions..
+- Candelario has had at least one RBI in 27.4% of his games this season (17 of 62), with more than one RBI 11 times (17.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.